Virden History, Family Crest & Coats of Arms

 - Jon B. Virden, American politician, Mayor of Griffin, Georgia, 1953

 - Harold W. Virden (b.
-1907), American Democrat politician, Member of West Virginia State House of Delegates from Brooke County, 1957-58
+1907), American Democratic Party politician, Member of West Virginia State House of Delegates from Brooke County, 1957-58

 - Henry Virden Lyons, American Republican politician, Member of Delaware State House of Representatives; Speaker of the Delaware State House of Representatives